On the Identity Problem for Unitriangular Matrices of Dimension Four: Complexity analysis and concluding remarks

 In this paper, we have shown that the Identity Problem for $\UT(4, \Z)$ is decidable.
-The only obstruction to analysing the complexity of our algorithm is the subroutine that decides the Identity Problem for $\operatorname{H}_5$ (in Subsection \ref{subsubsection:caseH5}).
-In fact, starting with $k = \card(\mG)$ matrices, we need to solve at most $O(k)$ linear equations, $O(k)$ linear programming instances and one Identity Problem in $\Heis$ or $\operatorname{H}_5$ before either $\card(\mG)$ decreases or a conclusion on decidability is reached.
-All these problems have input of linear size in $k$, and are known to have polynomial complexity except for the Identity Problem in $\operatorname{H}_5$ (whose complexity is unknown, see \cite{ko2017identity}).
+A brief analysis of our algorithm shows that it terminates in polynomial time.
+In fact, we can first show that the algorithm for $\U_{10}$-Reachability terminates in polynomial time.
+Starting with $k = \card(\mG)$ matrices, we need to solve at most $O(k)$ linear equations, $O(k)$ homogeneous linear programming instances and one Identity Problem in $\Heis$ before either $\card(\mG)$ decreases or a conclusion on $\U_{10}$-Reachability is reached.
+All these problems have $O(k)$ inputs which are of polynomial size with respect to the coefficients of the matrices in $\mG$, and are known to have polynomial complexity.
+Furthermore, the number $\card(\mG)$ decreases at most $k$ times.
+Hence, the total complexity of our algorithm for $\U_{10}$-reachability is polynomial with respect to the input $\mG$.
+Then, using the same method, we can show that the algorithm for $\U_{2}$-Reachability terminates in polynomial time: since after polynomial time, either $\card(\mG)$ decreases, or the problem is reduced to $\U_{10}$-Reachability, or a conclusion on $\U_{2}$-Reachability is reached.
+At last, we can show that the algorithm for the Identity Problem terminates in polynomial time: after polynomial time, either $\card(\mG)$ decreases, or the problem is reduced to $\U_{2}$-Reachability or the Identity Problem in $\operatorname{H}_5$, or a conclusion on the Identity Problem is reached.
+(In particular, the polynomial complexity of the Identity Problem in $\operatorname{H}_5$ is a new result of our paper, see Proposition~\ref{prop:Hncomp}.)

-Since the key ingredient of our proof is the metabelian property of $\UT(4, \Z)$, it is likely that our method can be adapted to study the Identity Problem for other metabelian matrix groups, for instance the direct product $\Heis^n$.
-However, it is unclear whether the arguments in this paper can be strengthened to tackle the Identity Problem for $\UT(n, \Z)$ with $n \geq 5$, since $\UT(5, \Z)$ ceases to be metabelian.
-On one hand, it is conceivable to push the convex geometry arguments down the derived series of $\UT(n, \Z)$, even when the series has length greater than two.
-On the other hand, more degenerate cases could appear in higher dimensions, which might encode complicated arithmetic operations, leading to undecidability (as it is the case for the Membership Problem of $\UT(n, \Z)$ with large $n$).
+It is likely that our method can be adapted to study the Identity Problem for other metabelian matrix groups, for instance the direct product $\Heis^n$.
+There is also evidence that the arguments in this paper can be strengthened to tackle the Identity Problem for $\UT(n, \Z)$ with $n \geq 5$, even though $\UT(5, \Z)$ ceases to be metabelian.
+In fact, one can push the convex geometry arguments down the derived series of $\UT(n, \Z)$, even when the series has length greater than two.
 Another natural follow-up question is the Membership Problem for $\UT(4, \Z)$.
 An interesting idea would be to adapt the Register Automata method introduced in \cite{colcombet2019reachability} for passing from the Identity Problem to the Membership Problem.